-Agnosia is a rare disorder in which a person cannot recognize familiar objects, persons, or sounds.
+Agnosia is a rare disorder in which a person cannot recognize or identify familiar objects, persons, or sounds, despite normally functioning senses.
 There are several different types of agnosia a person can experience after brain injury, depending on where the damage occurred.

 In this article, you will learn more about the types and forms agnosia can take, plus some helpful ways to manage it.